vackosar/vackosar.github.io/_posts/2020-08-21-Brutalist-and-Modernist-Architectures-Collide-at-Sunshine-Plaza-in-Prague.md

 The dominating spirit of achieving more with less using technology so far stayed in this europolis.
-You will see that for yourself during the tour around a magnetic resonance clinic south of the communal church center, a palm tree living inside of tiny glass bio-dome, telecommunication towers grabbing the rooftops like just landed space ships, sub-way tube over a pond, and a weird robotic art piece next to the future experimental automated restaurant.
+You will see that for yourself during the tour around a magnetic resonance clinic south of the communal church center, a palm tree living inside of tiny glass bio-dome, telecommunication towers grabbing the rooftops like just landed space ships, sub-way tube skylining over a pond, and a weird robotic art piece next to the future experimental automated restaurant.

 Enjoy the journey documenting the current state of the synthesis of the stringent with the liberated.